 If you fancy seeing the river from a different angle, why not try canoeing or kayaking?

-A few weeks back we packed my son and his cousin off on a “tour” run by Mosel Kanu Tours who have several stations along the middle part of the river and offer several options for getting you afloat.
-You can either rent a vessel and make your own arrangements to get it back to the starting point, or if you do the tour, they transport you and all your kit back at a pre-determined time.
-It s not a tour in the real sense though, and don’t expect to be accompanied by an instructor or tour guide – you make your own way downstream and at your own pace so you can make up your own itinerary as you go along.
+Recently we packed my son and his cousin off on a “tour” run by Mosel Kanu Tours.
+With stations at Ernst and at Ediger-Eller, they offer several options for getting you afloat.
+You can either rent a vessel and make your own arrangements to get it back to the starting point.
+Or, you can opt to do a “tour” which includes transporting you and all your kit back at a pre-determined time.
+It’s not a tour in the real sense though, and you are not accompanied by an instructor or tour guide – you make your own way downstream and at your own pace so you can make up your own itinerary as you go along.

-Buoyancy aids are provided as is a floating waterproof container to stop you losing your keys, phone, sun cream and the like overboard.
-Liability insurance is also included in the price.
-There is a choice of boats available, namely kayaks, Canadian canoes and those stand up board things that seem to be the rage now.
+The company provides buoyancy aids and floating waterproof containers to store your keys, phone, sun cream, etc. Liability insurance is also included in the price.
+A choice of boats is available – kayaks, Canadian canoes and those stand up board things that seem to be the rage now.
 The kayaks can accommodate one or two paddlers and the canoes three and four.